Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 1 - Building Fraud Detection with SageMaker and Redis/README.md

 * S3 buckets that has the input and output buckets with trained data and results

 See you in the next lab.
 [Go back](..)

+## Quick Note on Redis Enterprise Cloud Deployment
+If you are running this lab as a part of an Immersion Day or a Webinar run by AWS or Redis Inc, you will be provided with the Redis Database endpoints information.
+Simply ask your Instructor.

+If you are running these labs on your own and if you are deploying your own instance of the Redis Enterprise Cloud database, please use the following configurations for the database.

+* Database size: 1GB
+* Modules: RedisJSON, RediSearch, RedisTimeseries
+* No HA needed as this is not a production workload.
+* No Replication needed as this is not a production workload.

+Make sure to clean up the cloud resources after you are done with these labs.